astrojarred/bash-quest/README.md

 # bash-quest

-Bash Quest for Tutorial 1
+Bash for Tutorial 1

+Please visit the Course Website for viewing the tutorials